CCavins/Image_Moderation_React/README.md

    - Check if the backend server is running
    - Verify image paths in the configuration
    - Ensure proper file permissions
-   - Confirm correct workflow mode is selected

 2. **Moderation Actions Not Working**
    - Check backend logs for errors
-   - Verify file system permissions (in folder mode)
+   - Verify file system permissions
-   - Check JSON file permissions (in JSON mode)
    - Ensure proper configuration of directories

 3. **Performance Issues**